Percentages in Excel

+In this short tutorial we are going to talk a bit about the basics of percentages in excel.
 If you regularly work with calculations, you might also need to work with percentages.
-You surely know that Excel can handle them very well.
-In this tutorial we are going to show you how to calculate percentages using Excel.
+You surely know that Excel can handle them very well, let's take a closer look at it.

 Convert decimals to percentages

 First of all let's start with a conversion: we need to turn decimals into percentages in the needed cells.